DrChainsaw/neuralODE4j/README.md

 mvn install
 ```

+I will try to create a maven artifact whenever I find the time for it.
+Please file an issue for this if you are interested.

+Implementations of the MNIST and spiral generation toy experiments from the paper can be found under examples [[link]](./src/main/java/examples)

+## Usage

-The class OdeVertex is used to add an arbitrary graph of Layers or GraphVertices as an ODE block in a ComputationGraph.
-OdeVertex
+The class [OdeVertex](./src/main/java/ode/vertex/conf/OdeVertex.java) is used to add an arbitrary graph of Layers or GraphVertices as an ODE block in a ComputationGraph.

-extends GraphVertex and can be added to a GraphBuilder just as any other vertex.
+OdeVertex extends GraphVertex and can be added to a GraphBuilder just as any other vertex.
 It has a similar API as GraphBuilder for adding
 layers and vertices.

 Example: